Kimr970/docusaurusTest1/docs/getting-started.md

 ## Step 1: Generate a new Faction customer request through our Portal

-If you haven't already, generate a new Faction Request  using the classic template:
+If you haven't already, generate a new Request on Faction Portal using the classic template-this entire line changed:

 ```shell
 npx @docusaurus/init@latest init my-website classic